Photo credit: Students of Collaborative Digital Arts Development at Bowling Green State University

 When we can imagine it, we can create it.
 The first step is sharing your vision, and storytelling is a wonderful way to do that!

 What to know before getting started

 There are no limits to imagination.
 Let your ideas for a plastic pollution free future run wild.

-Watch this video about the story of a young girl in the future who learns about plastic’s past.
+- Watch video below Storytelling for the Future: A Creature Named Oil about the story of a young girl in the future who learns about plastic’s past.